Russian Black Terrier

 Russian Black TerrierRussian Black Terrier

-The chest should be long, deeo, broad with slightly sprung ribs of an oval shape.
-Because of the high withers, the topline slopes very slightly from withers to the root of the tail, with forechest that ends in an evident breast bone.
-The back, should be should be strong and straight, ending in broad, slightly sloping arched loins of moderate length.The underline begins level or slightly below the elbow and belly is moderately tucked up.
+The ribcage should be deep, long and broad with an evident prosturnum or breast bone and lightly sprung oval ribs.
+Because of the dog's high withers, the topline slopes very slightly from the withers to the croup.
+The back should be should be strong and straight, ending in broad, slightly sloping arched loins of moderate length.The underline begins level or slightly below the elbow and the belly is moderately tucked up.
+The croup is broad and muscular, of a moderate length and slightly sloping.
+When undocked, the tail is sabre or sickle in shape.

 References and Further Reading